Embodying Earth junior

 What does "regeneration" mean?

-To us, "regeneration" means protecting and strengthening the health of people, communities and environments in holistic ways.
+To us, "regeneration" means protecting and strengthening the health of people, communities and ecosystems in holistic ways.
 Sustainability often is about keeping balance and reducing harm, but regeneration goes further.
 Regeneration not only focuses on the outcome—helping all life thrive—it also cares about the process and the relationships.

 What is "regenerative learning"?